Heinrich von Gundelfingen

 Heinrich von Gundelfingen (born before 1383; died March 1429) was abbot of the Abbey of Saint Gall from 1411 to 1418 when he resigned.
 He was the grandfather of Heinrich von Gundelfingen.

 Life

 Heinrich descended from the same family as the former Abbot of Saint Gall, Konrad von Gundelfingen (1288–1291).
 The first mention of Heinrich as monk in Saint Gall appears in connection with the election of his predecessor.
 Before his election as abbot, Heinrich is documented three more times: in 1383, 1395 and in 1410 as master of the monastery.
 From 1392 he was documented as working dean and from 1401 as gatekeeper.
-He was probably neither educated nor priestly ordinated.
+He was probably neither educated nor priestly ordinated; as an abbot he was considered illiterate and incapable.
 Being one of two conventuals, who, after Abbot Kuno von Stoffeln's death, remained at the monastery, he became abbot upon the urging of the city of Saint Gall.
 The abbey was at that time merely retained for trade and economic reasons.
 The other conventual, Georg von Enne, received the remaining monastic offices.